Sec. 1 Purpose

 |180 to 239||13||340|

 |240 to 299||15||388|

 |360 to 419||19||484|

 b) Use of Vacation Leave.
 An employee may not take vacation leave until he/she has six months continuous Texas state service.
+Except for an employee returning from military leave under Section 20 b) 2), a full calendar month of leave without pay (Section 16) is not counted toward the requirement for six months continuous Texas state service.
 An employee with prior state service is required to obtain service verification from all previous employers.

 c) Payment or Transfer of Vacation Leave When an Employee Separates from Employment.